CPL’s Inaugural Bioethics Symposium

 – Elie Wiesel

-This June 2022, we are bringing together 15 of Canada’s most promising law and medical students for an inaugural bioethics symposium in our nation’s capital.
+In June 2022, we brought together 15 of Canada’s most promising law and medical students for an inaugural bioethics symposium in our nation’s capital.

-The symposium will involve exploring assigned interdisciplinary readings on conscience in order to form participants in the intellectual tradition related to conscience.
-The aim of this humanistic study over an intentionally convivial weekend will be to enhance participants’ moral impact in both personal and professional life.
+The symposium explored assigned interdisciplinary readings on conscience in order to form participants in the intellectual tradition related to conscience.
+The aim of humanistic study over an intentionally convivial weekend will be to enhance participants’ moral impact in both personal and professional life.

-Participants will benefit from the insights of others in the cohort as well as from discussions with renowned faculty from Canada, the UK, and the USA.
+Participants benefited from the insights of others in the cohort as well as from discussions with renowned faculty from Canada, the UK, and the USA.

-The bioethics symposium will consist of text-based seminar discussions.
-A packet of selected readings containing a compilation of excerpts will be provided to all selected participants.
-The readings will expose participants to various thinkers in the philosophical tradition of conscience, such as: Thomas More, Vaclav Havel, Alfred Delp, Hannah Arendt, Abraham Joshua Heschel, James Baldwin, Ursula le Guin, and Richard Rubinstein.
+The bioethics symposium consists of text-based seminar discussions.
+A packet of selected readings containing a compilation of excerpts was provided to all selected participants.
+The readings expose participants to various thinkers in the philosophical tradition of conscience, such as: Thomas More, Vaclav Havel, Alfred Delp, Hannah Arendt, Abraham Joshua Heschel, James Baldwin, Ursula le Guin, and Richard Rubinstein.

 We will discuss such themes as:

 – how a person’s conscience may be rightly formed